3 The theory

 • Calculating the likelihood of combined outcomes: the probability of obtaining up to 2 heads is sum of probabilities of obtaining 0 or 1 or 2 heads = 0.03125 + 0.15625 + 0.3125 = 0.5.
 This is the area under the lower tail of the distribution up to the quantile 2.
 Because of the symmetry of the curve, the chance of obtaining more than 2 heads is the same as 1 - probability of up to 2 heads (1 - 0.5); this is the same as the area under the upper tail for the quantile 3 or higher.

-The framework of probability distributions and their tails helps us define certain criteria to answer these kinds of questions.
+The framework of probability distributions helps us define criteria that help answer these kinds of questions.
 But first we need to define the significance level (\(\alpha\)) at which we make an inference about the fairness of the coin.
 The \(\alpha\) threshold is typically set at 5 % in laboratory-based experiments.

 3.2.2 Examples of binary outcomes